Decoupling Constraints from Two Directions for Evolutionary Constrained Multi-objective Optimization: PROPOSED ALGORITHM

-Algorithm \ref{alg:updateLI} details the update procedure for the Infeasible Archive ($LI$).
-Crucially, $LI$ acts as a ''radar'' for the Resurrection Mechanism in the main framework.
-By maintaining infeasible solutions that dominate the $MP$ in the objective space, it identifies the specific constraints forming the boundaries (SCPF or RCPF) that currently block convergence.
-The update process involves two rigorous filtering steps:
+Algorithm~\ref{alg:updateLI} presents the update procedure for the infeasible archive $LI$.
+In the event-driven activation mechanism, $LI$ identifies constraints that currently obstruct the convergence of $MP$.
+To avoid unnecessary activations caused by early evolutionary noise, this mechanism uses $LI$ only from Stage 2 onward.
+Specifically, $LI$ maintains carefully selected solutions that dominate at least one member of $MP$ and are not dominated by any member of $MP$, thereby capturing informative boundaries associated with the SCPFs or RCPFs.
+Its update consists of two steps.

-Step 1: Objective-Dominance Screening.
-First, the existing archive is merged with the offspring.
-We strictly retain only those solutions that dominate at least one solution in the current $MP$ in terms of objective values ($s \prec_{obj} x$) but are not dominated by any solution in the $MP$ ($y \not \prec_{obj} s$).
-This logic filters out inferior solutions and preserves only those that are ''better'' than the main population in the objective space but are currently infeasible.
-These solutions physically represent the active barriers preventing the $MP$ from advancing further.
+\textbf{Step 1: Objective-Dominance Screening.} The current archive is first merged with the offspring.
+A solution $s$ is retained only if it objectively dominates at least one solution $x\in MP$ ($s\prec_{obj}x$) and is not objectively dominated by any solution $y\in MP$ ($y\not\prec_{obj}s$).
+This screening removes inferior solutions caused by evolutionary noise and preserves candidates that are objectively superior to the current main population.
+The infeasible candidates among them indicate active constraint barriers that may prevent $MP$ from further convergence.

-Step 2: Boundary-Focused Selection.
-The selection strategy depends on the quantity of high-quality infeasible solutions: \begin{itemize} \item \textit{Case A: Surplus of Infeasible Solutions ($|S_{infeas}| > N$).} If the archive is overflowing with infeasible candidates, we prioritize those that define the boundary.
-We calculate fitness based on negative objective values ($-F(x)$).
-In the context of minimization, maximizing objectives (via negative sorting) favors solutions with ''worse'' objective values. \textit{Geometric Interpretation:} In the infeasible region between the UPF and CPF, solutions with worse objectives are further from the UPF and closer to the feasible boundary (CPF).
-Thus, negative sorting ensures $LI$ tightly hugs the infeasible side of the CPF.
+\textbf{Step 2: Boundary-Focused Selection.} The selection strategy is determined by the number of infeasible candidates: \begin{itemize} \item \textit{Case A: Surplus of infeasible solutions ($|S_{infeas}|>N$).} When the number of infeasible candidates exceeds the archive capacity, fitness is calculated using the negative objective values $-F(x)$.
+For a minimization problem, this reverse selection favors candidates with relatively worse objective values.
+Among the infeasible solutions located between the UPF and CPF, such candidates are generally farther from the UPF and closer to the feasible boundary.
+Therefore, selection based on $-F(x)$ enables $LI$ to track the infeasible side of the CPF.